 Tuition, Fees and Paying For Your Education

-Distance Option students register between 6*-11 credit hours each term, depending on the curriculum.
-Tuition & fees for one term of 6 credits is $2,701 and one term of 11 credits is $4,740.
-The approximate total cost for this option's tuition & fees is $35,000.
-Please note: Distance Option students pay differential tuition, which provides students the opportunity to study in his or her community, as well as complete a field placement in or near the student's place of residence.
+- Distance Option students pay differential tuition, which provides students the opportunity to study in their community, as well as complete a field placement in or near the student's place of residence.

-*Please note: For financial aid planning purposes, all students who take 8 credit hours or less any given term are considered "part-time."
+- For financial aid planning purposes, all students who take 8 credit hours or less any given term are considered "part-time."
 Students taking 9 credit hours or more are considered "full-time."
-Contact the PSU Financial Aid Office to detrmine how this impacts your financial aid plans.
+Contact the PSU Financial Aid Office to determine how this impacts your financial aid plans.

 Funding your education is critical component of planning for graduate school.
 If you plan to complete the Free Application for Federal Student Aid (FAFSA), please do so as soon possible so that if you are admitted to PSU, the Financial Aid Office can prepare your award.
 To assist students to cover the costs of your graduate education, both the University and the School of Social Work offer a variety of funding opportunities.
 It is important to note that most students utilize a combination of options to finance their MSW education.
 Some options are listed below.

-The school has a number of privately funded scholarships.
-Application for these scholarships occurs during spring term for students entering their second year of field placement.
+We have some privately funded scholarships.
+The application for these scholarships is available beginning in mid-October.
 Scholarship opportunities for incoming students are limited.
 Scholarship for newly admitted students are announced in late summer.

-The School of Social Work does not offer graduate assistantships at this time, however students attending the Portland Option can apply for graduate assistantships in other departments on campus.
-Fully admitted graduate students appointed to graduate assistantships are exempt from paying a portion of the instruction fee for each quarter (the employing department provides a tuition credit), but are responsible for paying the Building, Health, Incidental, and Technology Fees, as well as any Other Fees.
+We do not offer graduate assistantships at this time, however students attending the Portland Campus Option can apply for graduate assistantships in other departments on campus.
 All graduate assistants must register for at least 9 graduate credits.

 Working While Attending the MSW Program